sacbow/fft-comparison/README.md

 **Observation:**
 - reduction (`cupy.sum`) emerges as a bottleneck.
-- FFT shows good scaling with cuFFT, but further acceleration yields diminishing returns because the reduction and element-wise kernels increasingly dominate the overall runtime.
+- FFT shows good scaling with cuFFT, but further acceleration yields diminishing returns because the reduction increasingly dominate the overall runtime.